 Getting started -- Plant your seeds when you receive them for best results.
 Use about 6 to 10 small pots or cups that are 2-4 inches (5-10 cm) tall.
 The pots should have drainage holes.

 The seeds are tiny, so work in a well-lit area.
 Fill the pots with soil and sprinkle several seeds evenly across the surface of each pot.
 An easy way to pick up the seeds is by breathing on your finger tip to lightly moisten it, then dabbing the seeds with it.

 Add water until the soil is evenly moist, but not soggy.
 Until the seeds sprout, ensure that the soil surface never dries out.
-An easy way to maintain high humidity by enclosing the pots in a plastic container or bag - just leave it open a crack to let in fresh air.
+An easy way to maintain high humidity by enclosing the pots in a plastic container or bag - just leave it open slightly to let in fresh air.
 Once or twice a day, drip a few drops of water on the surface to keep it moist.

-The seeds germinate well at about 65-75 degrees F (18-24°C).
+The seeds germinate well at about 65-77 degrees F (18-25°C).
 I don't have experience germinating them outside this temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 The seeds should start sprouting in 2-4 weeks, but may take longer at cooler temperatures.
 Continue dripping water on the soil surface after they sprout, since young seedlings have a small root system.
 Increase the air ventilation slightly after the sprout to prevent rot.

-When the seedlings are 1-2 months old, you may carefully pull them and transplant them, however i recommend simply cutting off any slower ones, and leaving 1 strong seedlings in each pot.
+When the seedlings are 1-2 months old, you may carefully pull them and transplant them, or you can cut off any slower ones, leaving 1 strong seedling in each pot.